salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 # Style

+## Request and Response Bodies
+JSON Requests and Responses to the API MUST be in UTF-8.

 ## Identifiers
 All resources with Identifiers MUST return a property called `id`. `id` MUST be a string, with a maximum length of 128 bytes. `id` MUST be treated